dineshreddynaredla/react-book-repo/patterns/hooks.md

 ## Hooks - approach
 Hooks let you `split one component into smaller functions` based on what `pieces are related` (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods

+## Let's code some Hooks

+Let's first create a a project using CRA, like so:
+> npx create-react-app react-hooks-demo

+Ensure it's using React at least 16.7.0

 ## Summary

 ### Further reading